By Ivan Meakins

 Authority – the seal of approval

-Take a look at this email I was sent from copywriting giants Agora last week:
+Take a look at this email I once got from copywriting giants Agora:

 Now, I’m not an investor, but even I had to find out what this guy was on about!